Information for journalists

 The Brain Tumour Charity Public Twitter Profile

-The Brain Tumour Charity’s HeadSmart Campaign Website
+The Brain Tumour Charity Instagram

 The Facts

-- Thousands more are diagnosed with secondary brain tumours, which are not recorded
+- Thousands more are diagnosed with secondary brain tumours, which are not recorded.

-- Brain tumours are the largest cause of preventable or treatable blindness in children
+- Brain tumours are the largest cause of preventable or treatable blindness in children.

-- Childhood brain tumour survivors are 10 times more likely to suffer long term disability than well children.
-This accounts for 20,000 additional disabled life years for all the children who are diagnosed each year.
+- This accounts for 20,000 additional disabled life years for all the children who are diagnosed each year.

 More information